-IEEE 802af splitters to "LAN without power" and "5V on microUSB", see figure 8, page 38, are on purchase for 10 €.
+IEEE 802af splitters to "LAN without power" and "5V on microUSB", see figure 8, page 40, are on purchase for 10 €.
 We have some of those in 24/7 use without any problems.
 And do not use non IEEE "solutions" without converter to feed the 5 V from the other end of the LAN cable.

-Raspberry Pi3+ (the "+" is new) and the Pi4 promise PoE, but it has not.
-It requires a special extra module, as expensive as a Pi 3, and an extra patch cable from the bulky module to the Pi.
-Hence, the P4 PoE solution is in no way better and more expensive than the figure 8 appoach.
-Note: Modules of the kind show in the figure 8 are also available with a USB-C power supply connector for the Pi 4.
+Raspberry Pi3+ (the "+" is new) promises PoE, but it has not.
+It requires a special extra module, as expensive as the Raspberry itself, and an extra patch cable from the bulky module to the Pi.
+Hence, in no way better and more expensive than figure 8.